Malicious Mischief

 For a felony Malicious Mischief 2 charge, the dollar value that the prosecutor places on the damaged property is an issue for negotiations.
 It can be very difficult to determine the value of used property.

 In a domestic violence Malicious Mischief case, it can be difficult to prove who owns the damaged property.
-These types of evidentiary issues can lead to a full case dismissal (dropped charges), a not guilty verdict, slow dismissal, or reduced criminal charges.
+These types of evidentiary issues can lead to a full case dismissal (dropped charges), a not guilty verdict, slow dismissal, or reduced criminal consequences.

-At Beckwith Law, we have a proven track record for defending clients from property destruction crimes & domestic violence in Pierce County, King County, Snohomish County, Kitsap County, & Thurston County courts, including Tacoma, Seattle, Bellevue, Puyallup, Everett, Kent, Olympia, & Lakewood, WA.
+At Beckwith Law, we have a proven track record for successfully defending clients from property destruction crimes & domestic violence in Pierce County, King County, Snohomish County, Kitsap County, & Thurston County courts, including Tacoma, Seattle, Bellevue, Puyallup, Everett, Kent, Olympia, & Lakewood, WA.

 We have office locations in Seattle & Tacoma, and we can be called any day of the week (including after-hours) for a free consultation.